Graphic illustrating a digest of research on Palestinians of Jerusalem

 On July 15, 2024, the Arab Center for the Advancement of Social Media—7amleh launched its Arabic Violence Indicator, an AI-powered linguistic model that automatically monitors the spread of hate speech and violence on social media platforms in the Arabic Language.
 The findings are then presented on the website in Arabic on the page “7or – the Palestinian Digital Rights Violations Observatory.”

 This new tool follows the successful release of the Violence Indicator for Hebrew content in November 2023.
 The Arabic Violence Indicator detects violent content and hate speech on social media among Palestinians, analyzing factors like gender, political and religious backgrounds, and more.
-It helps identify harmful content, assess its reach and engagement, and aids researchers, decision-makers, human rights defenders, and activists in understanding and addressing online threats and violence.
+It helps identify harmful content, assesses its reach and engagement, and aids researchers, decision-makers, human rights defenders, and activists in understanding and addressing online threats and violence.

 Notes